YagoMello/autoreg/README.md

     // Ask the food name
     std::cout << "Select a food:\n";

-    // Iterate through the foods in the list for(auto & [key, builder] : autoreg::as_list(food_list)) {
+    // Iterate through the foods on the list for(auto & [key, builder] : autoreg::as_list(food_list)) {
         std::cout << "- " << key << "\n";
     }